tetrateio/dmz-workshop/10-JWT/README.md

 # Overview

 In the previous Security lab, we focused on perimeter security and configured policies to restrict access based on the Workspace.
-In this lab we will secure the public ingress and enforce user authentication so that only properly authenticated users taht have the right permissions can use the application.
+In this lab we will secure the public ingress and enforce user authentication so that only properly authenticated users that have the right permissions can use the application.

 We will configure Authentication and Authorization settings to enforce this.